 - Ask your child to show you how and where they take notes to prepare for their Content Assessments.
 Students should work on note-taking and practice for Content Assessments outside of school.

 - Check if there are any Content Assessments your child has attempted but not passed in the Year section on the platform.
-If your student is attempting Content Assessments, but not passing them, encourage them to reach out to their teacher for additional support.
+If your student is attempting Content Assessments, but not passing them, encourage them to strategy shift and reflect on what study techniques work well for them.
+They may want to reach out to their teacher for additional support.

 If your child has any incomplete, or overdue, Projects for a course: